There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 But it does not arrive without its flaws:

-Alignment problems: the serigraphy involves the positioning of several screens above the fabric in different positions.
+Alignment problems: The serigraphy involves positioning several screens above the fabric in different positions.
 With more complex projects, alignment problems arise with bulk orders.

-Colour precision problems: since the colors are separated, the mix is also limited, which does not always guarantee that the color of the design is printed accurately.
+Color precision problems: The mix is also limited since the colors are separated.
+It does not always guarantee that the color of the design is printed accurately.

 Vinyl Printing Pros & Cons